drfknoble/tensorflow_projects/README.md

 At this point, everything should compile and run.

-Please note: you can also run main.py from within Code by typing 'F1', then 'run' if you define the program as a Jupyter notebook.
+Please note: you can also run main.py from within Code by typing 'F1', then 'run' (I've made the program a Jupyter notebook).

 # Contributions